-Among the following crops, planting date suggestions (Table 1) reflect what Extension believes is a conservative but appropriate buffer against cool fall conditions and early killing frost dates relative to historically average fall weather.
+Among the following crops, planting date suggestions (Table 1) reflect what AgriLife Extension believes is a conservative but appropriate buffer against cool fall conditions and early killing frost dates relative to historically average fall weather.
 Some of these recommendations, especially for grain sorghum, were strongly tested by the combination of August and September cool spells in 2008 topped off by the October 23 freeze.
 And in 2012 much of the Texas South Plains had a freeze that extended south of Lubbock on October 8-9.
-Many prior recent fall seasons beginning in 1997 have been considerably later than average.
-We should guard against complacency about the risk of late planted crops not approaching their yield potential (poor seed filling potential) due to the cool weather preceding heavy frost or a light freeze.
-That potential cool weather, when heat unit accumulation basically ceases for most crops, is usually a greater concern than the actual killing frost date.
+Many prior recent fall seasons beginning in 1997 have been much later than average.
+We should guard against complacency about the risk of late planted crops not approaching